 In 1962, there were 5 vaccine doses for children in the U.S up to age 18.
 In 1983, it increased to 24 doses.
 In 2016, 72 doses (39 doses by kindergarten)!!!!
 No studies have been done on the safety of this schedule.

 Parents (and parents-to-be) should be well-informed on the excessive vaccination schedule and the neurotoxic, immunosuppressive ingredients in vaccines, including the flu shot.
-According to the Centers for Disease Control and Prevention, “The following substances are found in flu vaccines: aluminum, antibiotics, egg protein, formaldehyde, human aborted fetal apparatus (dead human tissue), monosodium glutamate (MSG) and thimerosol (mercury).
+According to the Centers for Disease Control and Prevention, “The following substances are found in flu vaccines: aluminum, antibiotics, egg protein, formaldehyde, human aborted fetal apparatus (dead human tissue), monosodium glutamate (MSG), aluminum and thirmerosol (mercury).”

 Develop a spiritual connection.
 Teach children how to meditate, pray, have God time, relaxation techniques and calming breathing exercises.
 Teaching kids stress management and coping skills such as meditation, breathing exercises, yoga, positive self-talk, and mindfulness helps them balance the nervous system.

 Vitamin N (nature) and Sunlight.
 Play outside.
 Encourage more outdoor activity and sufficient sunlight.
 Let kids play in the dirt!
 A close connection with nature has so many positive benefits.
 It’s very therapeutic in addressing ADHD, depression, angst and other problems faced by so many kids today, plus spending time in nature naturally increases vitamin D, boosts immunity and improves sleep quality.
 Research shows that time outdoors, especially interacting with nature restores attention, lowers stress and reduces aggression.